Tytos Lannister's second mistress

-Tytos began seating his second mistress, the chandler's daughter, beside him in the hall and showering her with gifts and honors, even asking her views on matters of state.
-She helped herself to the jewels and clothes of Tytos's deceased wife's jewels and clothes.
-She also began ordering about the household knights, dismissed servants and sat in attendance when Tytos was absent.
-She grew so influential that it was said about Lannisport that any man who wished for his petition to be heard should kneel before her and speak loudly to her lap … for Lord Tytos's ear was between his lady's legs.
+Tytos began seating his second mistress, the chandler's daughter, beside him in the hall and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
+She helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
+She also began ordering about household knights, dismissed servants, and sat in attendance when Tytos was absent.